scottpitcher/daily-news-summariser-podcast/README.md

    Builds the final transcript in a spoken-friendly format and writes `.txt` and `.md` report files to `outputs/reports/`.

 8. `generate_tts`
-   Optional future stage for turning the transcript into audio.
+   [Future] stage for turning the transcript into audio.

 9. `deliver_report`
-   Optional future stage for sending or publishing the final outputs.
+   [Future] stage for sending or publishing the final outputs.

 ## Repository structure